lucacros/2324_Projet2A_PedaleGuitare/JournalDeBord.md

 Placement of all 3D prints on the PCB.
 Testing the distortion effects.
 We couldn't find a solution for the Chorus effect to work properly.

+## Session 22
+## 02/04

+Final presentation of our project and demonstration of the various distortion effects on an electric guitar.